Bringing hope where there is despair

-Our Christmas programme starts on Friday 22nd December 2017 and runs until Tueday 2nd January 2018, where volunteers play an even more important roll in our service provision.
+Our Christmas programme starts on Saturday 21st December and runs until Wednesday 1st January 2020, where volunteers play an even more important roll in our service provision.

 We are always grateful for gifts to suppport our work, but please bear in mind that we start work at 5am and can only accept deliveries before noon each day.

 We have staff available to receive your donations and help unload your vehicle every day throughout Christmas from 5am until noon.

 If it is not convenient to deliver during these hours, please ring the office on 03000 111 400 and we can attempt to arrange for a member of staff to be available at other times.

 Please do not attempt to make your delivery outside of these hours without arranging it with us in advance.
 Items left on our doorstep will never get to us.

 The Whitechapel Mission has vehicles used to collect food, clothing and gifts needed for our work.
 If you have gifts for the Mission, but are having difficulty getting them to us, then it may be possible for us to collect.
 Last date for Christmas collections is: Friday 20th December

 We ask you to bear in mind that our vehicles are costly to run and therefore it is not possible for us to collect small donations.